lkrych/Projects/README.md

 # Projects
-Projects organized by language used and class taken.
+Projects organized by language used.

+The classes I've taken are:

 Python